 By default, OpenCL support is activated in darktable if all the above steps were successful.
-If you want to de-activate it you can do so in $\frac{\text{preferences}}{\text{processing}} > \frac{\text{cpu/gpu/memory}}{\text{cpu/gpu/memory}}$.
+If you want to de-activate it you can do so in preferences processing > cpu/gpu/memory .
 This configuration parameter is grayed out if the OpenCL initialization failed.

 You can switch OpenCL support off and on at any time without requiring a restart.
 Depending on the type of modules you are using, you will notice the effect as a general speed-up during interactive work and export.
 Most modules in darktable can take advantage of OpenCL but not all modules are demanding enough to make a noticeable difference.
-In order to feel a real difference, use modules like shadows and highlights, sharpen, lowpass, highpass or even more extreme contrast equalizer and denoise (profiled).
+In order to feel a real difference, use modules like diffuse or sharpen, and denoise (profiled).